hyperledger/indy-hipe/text/trust-ping/README.md

 # Trust Ping Protocol
 [summary]: #summary

-Describe a a standard way for agents to test connectivity, responsiveness, and security of a pairwise channel.
+Describe a standard way for agents to test connectivity, responsiveness, and security of a pairwise channel.

 # Motivation